NetworkwithJosh/IT-Project/PDQ/PDQ-Inventory.md

 - Shared folders on the computer and installed applications can be viewed.
 - To do this: Right-click on the computer → **View Computer Info**
 ![Screenshot](images/Inventory9.jpg)
+- This shows all the details of the computer for general info and Active Directory.
+---